dellison/DependencyTrees.jl/docs/src/index.md

 # DependencyTrees.jl

-DependencyTrees.jl is a julia package for working with natural language dependency structures.
+DependencyTrees.jl is a Julia package for working with natural language dependency structures.

 ## Overview